Thelma Stefani: Career

 In 1980, Stefani acted in the Argentine cult comedy ¡Qué linda es mi familia!, alongside Niní Marshall, Luis Sandrini and Palito Ortega.
 A year later she starred in El joker, with Santiago Bal, Alicia Bruzzo, Beba Bidart and Erika Wallner.
 In 1985, she participated in El telo y la tele, with Moria Casán, Emilio Disi, Jorge Martínez, Carmen Barbieri, Tristán, Silvia Pérez, Javier Portales, Haydée Padilla, Adrián Martel, Luisa Albinoni and Guillermo Francella.
 Her last film was Correccional de mujeres in 1986, along with Julio de Grazia, Edda Bustamante, Érika Wallner, where her role is that of a prisoner named Dolores, forced her to face a great challenge by having to submerge the head in a used toilet.

 Death

-Stefani had a personality and a life that always touched the limit, combining antidepressants, sleeping pills and esotericisms such as tarot, Umbandism and rites from different western and eastern origins.
+Stefani combined antidepressants, sleeping pills and esotericisms such as tarot, Umbandism and rites from different western and eastern origins.

-On the night of 28 April 1986, she invited some of her friends to her house: counted herself, there were thirteen, in total, a number associated with bad luck.
-"Someone of us is going to die," she said as she left her room, all dressed in black, before the attentive and chilled gaze of her people, who had arrived being welcomed by a friend of the hostess.
+On the night of 28 April 1986, she invited some of her friends to her house: counting herself, there were thirteen, in total, a number associated with bad luck.
+"Someone of us is going to die," she said as she left her room, all dressed in black.

 Two days later, on 30 April, after a desperate call to a friend, around 1:00 a.m., Stefani arrived, rang the bell of the 21st floor, in Aguilar y Cabildo, in the Colegiales neighborhood.
 She never imagined it was her last irony.
 Stefani threw herself from the balcony onto a parked van.
 She wrote a letter in which she said: "I'm tired, I don't want to live anymore."
 Stefani was 37 years old.